World Tennis Number (WTN)

 Players are assigned a WTN number between 40 and 1.
 Beginners start closer to 40 and professionals are nearer to 1.

-The algorithm will calculate your number on a weekly basis.
+The algorithm calculates your number on a weekly basis.
 Getting out on court is the key to seeing yours change.

 More Info: Calculations and Confidence